morsecodeworld/CS157C-team3/client_frontend/README.md

-### Frontend design: dashboard, manage stock, add product, FAQ, Account.
+### Frontend design: Dashboard, Manage Stock, Add Product, FAQ, Account.

 Install the package in the project directory (client_frontend) with: